Eventact Arrival: Cloud-Based Check-in and Badge Printing

 Arrival kiosk

-The Arrival Kiosk is a touch-optimized, self-service check-in system designed to streamline attendee entry without the need for staff intervention.
+The Arrival Kiosk is a touch-optimized, self-service check-in system that streamlines attendee entry without staff intervention.

 Key Features